THE

 inferred in relation to a hill, then all those instances like kitchen etc.,

-where fire is known to be a predicate, constitute sapaksa.
-A sapaksa
+where fire is known to be a predicate, constitute sapaksa. a sapaksa

 is similar to paksa in this sense only